Neighbors say kids discovered man in woods; one man saw suspect vehicle

 “We’ve been trying to resurrect neighborhood watch here,” said resident Misty Zent.

-Zent works at Adams Elementary School nearby and reported that two fifth-graders made the grisly discovery.
+Zent works at a nearby elementary school and heard that two fifth-graders made the grisly discovery.
 That has not been confirmed by Fort Wayne police.

 A man who lives at the corner of McCormick and Birchwood saw a Silver SUV parked on McCormick Avenue, across from the the woods around the time of the shooting.
 When he was shown photos of two suspects released Friday by Fort Wayne police, he said one of the men with the razor cut was the driver.